-CAUTION: If you suspect the presence of combustible gas in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sensor and verify an accurate zero setting.
-See "Calibration" on page 18 for instructions on using a zero air calibration cylinder for setting the zero reading.
+CAUTION: If you suspect the presence of combustible or toxic gas or an abnormal oxygen concentration in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sensor and verify an accurate zero setting.
+See "Calibration, IR CH4 Sensor" on page 22 and "Calibration, CO Sensor" on page 24 for instructions on using a zero air calibration cylinder for setting the zero reading.